-Originally made in Japan for the children’s market, the lids are lined and have air vents, supposedly to make them safer incase a child accidentally swallows them. (??)
-Uh, don’t give markers to small children who may do something dangerous like trying to put a lid in their mouth!
+Originally made in Japan for the children’s market, the lids are lined and have air vents, supposedly to make them safer in case a child accidentally swallows them. (??)
+Uh, in any case, don’t give markers to small children who may do something dangerous like trying to put a lid in their mouth!

 Available in 180 colors.